patthoege/brain-flip/README.md

 Non-matching cards will flip back after 1 second.

 ### Timer
-The timer will start running at the start of a game / finish running on game completion.
+The timer will start running at the start of a game/finish running on game completion.

 ### Move Counter
 The mover counter will increment by 1 each time a card is clicked.